TULiberalArts/Anthropology/pages/home.md

 feature-title:
 feature-image: media/resized anthropology hero.png
 feature-body: >-
+---
+## Explore a Degree in Anthropology from Temple
 Studying anthropology helps build the creative thinking and critical analysis needed to solve complex problems.
 We teach cross-cultural understanding, interdisciplinary connection, computational and analytical skills.
-With our training, you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, and generate key insights into how people make sense and meaning in their worlds.
+With our training, you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds and generate key insights into how people make sense and meaning in their worlds.

----
+Anthropology is the study of human origins, development, and diversity.
+Anthropologists explore the ways in which people understand and adapt to living in a variety of settings, ranging from urban environments to rural villages, all over the world and across time.
+Anthropologists are interested in investigating such questions as: What does it mean to be human?
+What are the historical, social, political, economic, and environmental pressures that have helped shape the experiences of particular groups of people?
+How do human beings interact with the physical environment?
+Does the language that one speaks affect the ways in which one thinks and experiences the world?
+Anthropology at Temple is organized according to two thematic areas of anthropology: **Evolution and Human Environments and Mobility and Global Inequality**.
+These two areas of concentration allow us to offer students the tools they will need to work and thrive in an increasingly multicultural and multilingual globalized world.

 ## Academic Offerings
  - [BA in General Anthropology](https://bulletin.temple.edu/undergraduate/liberal-arts/anthropology/general-anthropology-major/)